Admissions FAQs

 The Summer Science Program does not discriminate based on race, gender, national origin, or disability.
 We are able to provide reasonable accommodation for many circumstances; please contact [email protected] to discuss possible options.

-The Summer Science Program is not collecting or considering standardized test scores for admission for 2025 (including PSAT, ACT/SAT, and APs).
+The Summer Science Program is not collecting or considering standardized test scores for admission (including PSAT, ACT/SAT, and APs).
 The only exception is for international students who will be permitted to include test scores that demonstrate English proficiency.

 By “pre-calc,” we mean trigonometry and matrices.
 If you have taken a course covering these topics, you are welcome to apply.